-Heart disease and stroke is the No. 1 killer in women, and stroke disproportionately affects African-Americans.
-Importantly, African-American women are less likely than Caucasian women to be aware that heart disease is the leading cause of death.
+Heart disease and stroke is the No. 1 killer in women, and stroke disproportionately affects Black women.
+Importantly, Black women are less likely than Caucasian women to be aware that heart disease is the leading cause of death.

-Diabetes, smoking, high blood pressure, high blood cholesterol, physical inactivity, obesity and a family history of heart disease are all greatly prevalent among African-Americans and are major risk factors for heart disease and stroke.
-What’s more, African-American women have almost two times the risk of stroke than Caucasians, and more likely to die at an earlier age when compared to women of other ethnicities.
+Diabetes, smoking, high blood pressure, high blood cholesterol, physical inactivity, obesity and a family history of heart disease are all greatly prevalent among Black women and are major risk factors for heart disease and stroke.
+What’s more, Black women have almost two times the risk of stroke than Caucasians, and more likely to die at an earlier age when compared to women of other ethnicities.

 Here are a few unsettling stats:

-- Of African-American women ages 20 and older, 49 percent have heart diseases.
+- Among Black women ages 20 and older, nearly 59% have cardiovascular disease.

 The truth about high blood pressure

-More than 40 percent of non-Hispanic blacks have high blood pressure, which is more severe in blacks than whites, and develops earlier in life.
+More than 40% of non-Hispanic Blacks have high blood pressure, which is more severe in Blacks than Whites, and develops earlier in life.
 This little known fact is something that, if known and treated in advance, could have led to a more romantic first date for Shermane.

-Researchers have found that there may be a gene that makes African-Americans much more sensitive to the effects of salt, which in turn increases the risk for developing high blood pressure.
+Researchers have found that there may be a gene that makes the Black population much more sensitive to the effects of salt, which in turn increases the risk for developing high blood pressure.
 In people who have this gene, as little as one extra gram (half a teaspoon) of salt could raise blood pressure by as much as five millimeters of mercury (mm Hg).

-The African-American population also tends to have higher rates of obesity and diabetes, which puts them at greater risk for high blood pressure and heart disease.
-But for many African-American women, particularly those who consider themselves perfectly healthy, perception may not always equal reality.
+Black women also tend to have higher rates of obesity and diabetes, which puts them at greater risk for high blood pressure and heart disease.
+But for many Black women, particularly those who consider themselves perfectly healthy, perception may not always equal reality.